ogmacorp/OgmaNeo2/README.md

 The `BUILD_SHARED_LIBS` boolean cmake option can be used to create dynamic/shared object library (default is to create a _static_ library).
 On Linux it's recommended to add `-DBUILD_SHARED_LIBS=ON` (especially if you plan to use the Python bindings in PyOgmaNeo2).

-Multithreading can be disabled by setting the `DISABLE_THREADING` boolean cmake option to `On`.

 `make install` can be run to install the library. `make uninstall` can be used to uninstall the library.

 On **Windows** systems it is recommended to use `cmake-gui` to define which generator to use and specify optional build parameters, such as `CMAKE_INSTALL_PREFIX`.